DirectoryTree/LdapRecord-Laravel/readme.md

 - **Easily Import & Synchronize LDAP users.** Users can be imported into your database upon first login, or you can import your entire directory via a simple [command](https://adldap2.github.io/Adldap2-Laravel/#/auth/importing): `php artisan adldap:import`.

-- **Eloquent like Query Builder.** Search for LDAP records with a [fluent and easy to use interface](https://adldap2.github.io/Adldap2/#/searching) you're used to.
+- **Eloquent Query Builder.** Search for LDAP records with a [fluent and easy to use interface](https://adldap2.github.io/Adldap2/#/searching) you're used to.
 You'll feel right at home.

 - **Active Record LDAP Models.** LDAP records are returned as [individual models](https://adldap2.github.io/Adldap2/#/models/model).
 Easily create and update models then persist them to your LDAP server with a simple `save()`.